yannickl88/blog-articles/drafts/service-decoration-in-practice.md

     public function add(Product $product): void;
 }
 ```
 Simple enough.
-A Doctrine implementation of this would look like:
+A Doctrine implementation of the interface using a `Product` entity would look like:
 ```php
 namespace App\Entity;